hockinghills/enhanced-mcp-memory/README.md

 # Enhanced MCP Memory

-> **Note**: This MCP server works best with Claude Sonnet 4 for optimal AI-powered memory and task management capabilities.
+> **⚡ Optimized for Claude Sonnet 4** - This MCP server works best with Claude Sonnet 4 for optimal performance and AI-powered features.

 An enhanced MCP (Model Context Protocol) server for intelligent memory and task management, designed for AI assistants and development workflows.
 Features semantic search, automatic task extraction, knowledge graphs, and comprehensive project management.